Modes of the Sakai-Sugimoto soliton: Discussion

 with $s_{\rm YM}$ and $s_{\rm CS}$ being the dimensionless action densities of the Yang-Mills and Chern-Simons parts of the theory, respectively.
 Since $\calE(M_{\rm KK},\infty)$ does not depend on the 't Hooft coupling $\lambda$, the $2k$ out of $8k$ modes that become massive have to be at the mass scale $M_{\rm KK}$.

-Now if we lower the 't Hooft coupling to a finite value, it is well known that there are only 9 global zeromodes of the soliton with $k>1$; this means that $6k-9$ massive modes are expected to be sitting at a parametrically different scale, namely $M_{\rm KK}/\lambda$.
+Now if we lower the 't Hooft coupling to a finite value, it is well known that there are only 9 global zeromodes (translations, rotations and isorotations) of the soliton with $k>1$ \cite{Braaten:1985np,Zahed:1986qz,Houghton:1997kg,Bolognesi:2013nja}; this means that $6k-9$ massive modes are sitting at a parametrically different scale, namely $M_{\rm KK}/\lambda$ (without the prefactor of $\lambda$ in Eq.~\eqref{eq:Efree}).
 For $k=1$ on the other hand, there is a degeneracy between rotations and isorotations due to spherical symmetry of the solution, which means that there are 2 ``heavy'' modes and 6 zeromodes.
 We summarize this conjecture in Fig.~\ref{fig:scales}.
+The reason why this is a conjecture, is that we have not computed the coefficients for each of the modes, which we assume to be of order one.
+Mathematically, the conjecture could only turn out to be wrong if some of the coefficients of the modes were to vanish, which we know from physics is not the case \cite{Bolognesi:2013nja}.

 We note that once the 't Hooft coupling is lowered to a finite value, the size of the SS soliton becomes finite \cite{Bolognesi:2013nja}.
 Once this happens, the size and the curvature mixes and these massive modes can be studied more in detail using spectral theory.
 Rigorous bounds on the frequencies/masses of the modes would be an interesting future direction.